gcsescience.com 29 gcsescience.com

 Gravitational Potential Energy to Kinetic Energy.

-When an object with GPE starts to
+When an object with Gravitational Potential Energy starts to

-fall, its GPE is transferred into
+its GPE is transferred into

-The further the object falls, the
+the object falls, the

 less GPE it has and the